CDAT/cdat.github.io/index.md

 ---
 layout: jumbotron
-jumbo_title: Ultrascale Visualization
+jumbo_title: Community
-jumbo_subtitle: Climate Data Analysis Tools
+jumbo_subtitle: Data Analysis Tools
-jumbo_text: UV-CDAT is a powerful and complete front-end to a rich set of visual-data exploration and analysis capabilities well suited for climate-data analysis problems.
+jumbo_text: CDAT is a powerful and complete front-end to a rich set of visual-data exploration and analysis capabilities well suited for data analysis problems.
 ---

-<h2 id="new">Welcome to UV-CDAT!</h2>
+<h2 id="new">Welcome to CDAT!</h2>

 New here?
 Don't worry!
 We'll help you get started.
-If you're interested in what you can do with UV-CDAT, you can take a look at our [gallery].
+If you're interested in what you can do with CDAT, you can take a look at our [gallery].
 If you're interested in anything you see there, you can look into getting our application [installed][install].

 <h2 id="help">We'll give you a hand.</h2>